shalommmitz/easy_cloud_backup/README.md

   - In case we are backing a Windows machine: support VSS, AKA "Shadow".
 This allow backup of open-files.
   - Support "Object Locking".
 Correctly implemented, this is a powerful anti-ransom-ware feature
   - Runs on Windows

+My choice was "arqbackup", which is reasonably prices and meet all requirements above.

-My choice was "arqbackup".
-Before you choose your backup software, I suggest that you look at-least at the open-source and free restic and Duplicati.
+Before you choose your backup software, I suggest that you look at-least at the open-source and free `restic` and `Duplicati` packages.
+Both are available on all major operating systems.
+However, both do not support the "Object Lock" feather, which was important for me.
+In the "Useful Links" section below, there are pointers to backup software reviews.

 ## Installation